revanthreddya/chrome-extension/README.md

-# demo
+# extension demo
-its just for demo
+its just for chrome extension demo